Edson1818/Clinical-Fantasy/awaydata.md

 Skills used:

-Python Programming - writing structured and functional Python code, handling exceptions and implementing error-handling mechanisms
+Python Programming - writing structured and functional Python code, handling exceptions and implementing error-handling mechanisms.

-Selenium Automation - navigating web pages using Selenium WebDriver, interacting with web elements via XPath and Selenium function, waiting for elements to be clickable using explicit waits
+Selenium Automation - navigating web pages using Selenium WebDriver, interacting with web elements via XPath and Selenium function, waiting for elements to be clickable using explicit waits.

 Web Scraping - extracting table rows and cells from a web page, parsing text data from HTML elements.

 Data Processing - cleaning and validating numeric data (xG and xGA values), calculating derived metrics like xG per game and xGA per game.

-Pandas Data Manipulation - creating a DataFrame from extracted data, saving data to a CSV file for later use
+Pandas Data Manipulation - creating a DataFrame from extracted data, saving data to a CSV file for later use.

-Regular Expressions (Regex) - cleaning numeric data by removing unwanted characters
+Regular Expressions (Regex) - cleaning numeric data by removing unwanted characters.

-File Handling - storing processed data into an optimised and readable CSV format
+File Handling - storing processed data into an optimised and readable CSV format.

-Basic Debugging - printing logs to trace script execution steps (e.g., loading page, extracting rows)
+Basic Debugging - printing logs to trace script execution steps (e.g., loading page, extracting rows).